SNO Payment mega-FAQ

 Popular suggestions we have looked into include Tezos, Avalanche, Polkadot, Cardano, etc.

 Trade-offs aside, this is frequently requested.
 Once a permissioned bridge is willing to add us without scammy hoops or a reasonable permissionless bridge exists, we will certainly explore this.
-Like zkSync Era, most bridges do not have activation fees, which would be an improvement over zkSync Legacy.

 Why doesnā€™t Storj use another blockchain for STORJ, no wrapping?